Notice of Pre-AIA or AIA Status

 Regarding claim 54 and 55, Falan teaches the method starts with iPSCs taken from anyone (“human” of claim 54) and they can be obtained from directed reprogramming from skin and organoids from patients with specific diseases of from stem cells that are genetically modified to carry a mutation associated with the disease (claim 55) (page 47 of the transcript, timestamp 31:52 – 32:10 and 33:54 – 33:59).

-Regarding “in suspension in the presence of a Wnt signal inhibitor and a TGFβ signal inhibitor” of claim 34, Kadoshima teaches a method of producing brain organoids comprising a first step of culturing aggregates of hESCs in low-cell-adhesion plates in suspension culture with a Wnt inhibitor and a TGFβ inhibitor from day 0 to day 18 (page 20284, right col. para.
-2; Supplemental Information page 4, left col. para.
-1; Figure S2A).
+Regarding “in suspension in the presence of a Rho kinase inhibitor, Wnt signal inhibitor and a TGFβ signal inhibitor for 6 days”, “in the presence of the Wint signal inhibitor and the TGFβ signal inhibitor for a further 10 – 14 days” of claim 34, Kadoshima teaches a method of producing brain organoids comprising a first step of culturing aggregates of hESCs in low-cell-adhesion plates in suspension culture with Y-27632 (“Rho kinase inhibitor”), a Wnt inhibitor and a TGFβ inhibitor from day 0 to day 18 (page 20284, right col. para.
+2; Supporting Information page 1, left col. para.
+2 – 3; Figure S2A).
+Kadoshima teaches in Figures S2A that Y-27632 was present during only part of the 18 days while the Wnt and TGFβ inhibitors were present during the entire 18 day period.
 Kadoshima teaches the addition of a Wnt inhibitor and a TGFβ inhibitor during the first 18 days promoted telencephalic differentiation (page 20284, right col. para.
 2).
 Kadoshima teaches that the method improves on previous methods to produce smooth organoids at day 7 in Figure S2A’.
 Kadoshima does not teach “at about 20% oxygen and 5% CO2”.

 Regarding claim 37, Kadoshima teaches the method produces organoids containing intermediate progenitors, outer radial glia, radial glia, and Cajal-Retzius neurons (Figure 3, 5, and S5; page 20286, right col. para.
 2 – 3; page 20289, left col. para.
 3; page 20286, right col. para.
 1; Abstract).
 Kadoshima teaches the method allows for self-formation of multilayered neuroepithelium that includes subplate, cortical plate, and Cajal-Retzius cell zones and ventricular, subventricular and intermediate progenitor zones in the same apical-basal order as seen in the human fetal cortex in the early second trimester (Abstract).
 Kadoshima does not teach “cycling progenitors”.

-Regarding claim 43, Kadoshima teaches after 18 days with a Wnt inhibitor and a TGFβ inhibitor, the aggregates are cultured for up to 70 days without a Wnt inhibitor and a TGFβ inhibitor (Supplemental Information page 7, left col. para.
-3).
+Regarding “in the presence of a Rho kinase inhibitor, a Wnt signal inhibitor and a TGFβ signal inhibitor for 6 days and in the presence of the Wnt signal inhibitor and the TGFβ signal inhibitor for a further 12 days and then culturing the aggregate for about 17 days without the presence of a Wnt signal inhibitor and a TGFβ signal inhibitor” claim 43, Kadoshima teaches after 18 days with Y-27632 (“Rho kinase inhibitor”), a Wnt inhibitor and a TGFβ inhibitor, the aggregates are cultured for up to 70 days without a Wnt inhibitor and a TGFβ inhibitor (Supplemental Information page 1, left col. para.
+3; Figure S2A).

 Kadoshima does not teach “at about 20% oxygen and 5% CO2” of claim 34 or “cycling progenitors” of claim 37 and 41 or “162 days or more” of claim 38 or “about 9 months or more” of claim 52 or “about 1 year or more” of claim 53.
 However, Kadoshima teaches a detailed understanding of early human corticogenesis remains elusive because of the limited access to fetal brain tissues (page 20284, left col. para.
 2).
 Kadoshima teaches the method may be applicable to studies of the inside-out pattern formation in the human fetal cortex including the pathogenesis of lissencephaly (page 20289, left col. para.
 1).
 Kadoshima teaches the 3D culture allows highly selective induction and long-term growth of hESC-derived cortical neuroepithelium that self-organizes (Abstract).
 One would have been motivated to combine the teachings of Falan and Kadoshima because both teach methods of producing dorsal forebrain organoids that can be used for studying brain development and disease.